With the close of the PGA Championship (Congrats to Jason Dufner), we focus on another style icon’s day at the golf course.

-Although more traditional than the youthful T-shirt and slacks chosen by Thomas Crown, Connery’s Bond still looks every bit of a young sportsman when he faces off against Goldfinger on the Stoke Poges golf course.
+Although more traditional than the youthful jumper and slacks chosen by Thomas Crown, Connery’s Bond still looks every bit of a young sportsman when he faces off against Goldfinger on the Stoke Poges golf course.
 The contrast between the fresh and young-looking Bond and the old, unathletic Goldfinger in his plus-fours is undeniable.
 Although the attire is slightly different from the book, Bond’s generalization for Goldfinger’s anachronistic outfit remains valid:

 It was as if Goldfinger had gone to his tailor and said, “Dress me for golf – you know, like they wear in Scotland.”